North Korea's new leaders lash out at South Korea and allies

 "On this occasion, we solemnly declare with confidence that foolish politicians around the world, including the puppet forces in South Korea, should not expect any changes from us," a broadcaster on state television said on Friday.

-She was reading a statement from the National Defense Commission, the top body in the militarized and impoverished state under Kim Jong-il.
+She was reading a statement from the National Defence Commission, the top body in the militarised and impoverished state under Kim Jong-il.

 In a break from the black mourning clothing worn since Kim Jong-il's death, the broadcaster wore dark red clothes and almost shouted her defiant message.